5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## INSTALLATION

-0. Download the EFI Folder from the `"Releases Section"` on the right and unpack it
+0. Download the EFI Folder from the `Releases` Section on the right and unpack it
 1. Read "Preparations" Section first
 2. Rename the config file of your choice to "config.plist"
 3. Mount the EFI